fatmatosunytu/microarray-analysis-Pompe/CODE_OF_CONDUCT.md

-+# Contributor Covenant Code of Conduct+
+# Contributor Covenant Code of Conduct+
-+## Our Pledge
+## Our Pledge
-+We as members, contributors, and leaders pledge to make participation in our +community a harassment-free experience for everyone, regardless of age, body +size, visible or invisible disability, ethnicity, level of experience, education, socio-economic status, +nationality, personal appearance, race, religion.
+We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body +size, visible or invisible disability, ethnicity, level of experience, education, socio-economic status, +nationality, personal appearance, race, religion.
 +